Travel Authorisation for Minors before a Notary

 However, the exact price of a notarial document cannot be calculated until its specific content is known, that is, until it is signed, as there are many circumstances that can cause it to vary.
 The number of copies requested of a document, the pages it contains, as well as possible changes or additions, can slightly alter the final price.

-As a guideline, we can inform you that, according to the current regulatory framework, the usual price for the formalisation of a travel permit for minors is between €70-90, including VAT.
+As a guideline, we can inform you that, according to the current regulatory framework, the usual price for the formalisation of a notarial authorisation to travel with children is between €70-90, including VAT.

 This indicative price is calculated for a document with standard content and the issuance of a single authorised copy.
 In the event that you require the apostille, we can arrange its obtaining on your behalf, in which case you would also need to pay the cost of this procedure.